it3xl/git-sync/README.md

 I want to emphasize that **git-sync** synchronizes Git remote repositories.
 So, let's use **[git-repo-sync](https://github.com/it3xl/git-repo-sync)** name instead.

-Also, I'm finishing a huge amount of development for this project (see the develop branch).
-And I already moved my development to the new repository - **[git-repo-sync](https://github.com/it3xl/git-repo-sync)**

 # .
 ## .